 The term apartment is reasonably vague and can cover a few different styles of homes, but the most common is your close proximity to others.
 As such you should choose a dog that is clean and does not make much noise (preferably zero barks!).

-Having a dog in an apartment means that you’ll need to be fully committed to providing exercise and clean-up duties.
+Living in an apartment with a dog means that you’ll need to be fully committed to providing exercise and clean-up duties.
 Luckily most dogs are happy with regular walks and poop schedules!
-If you’re not home for a part of the day, it is a great suggestion to get an indoor toilet for your pooch, these can be ‘puppy’ pads, which are like a nappy that goes on the floor, or a specially designed ‘pet loo’.
+If you’re not home for a part of the day, it is a great suggestion to get an indoor toilet for your pooch.
+These can be ‘puppy’ pads.
+They are like a nappy that goes on the floor, or a specially designed ‘pet loo’.
 This can solve any issues with a dog that ‘needs to go’ and stops them from barking or scratching at the door.

 Think about how much time you have to exercise your dog.
 Don’t try to overestimate, as finding a pet that fits in with how much exercise you do is more important than having a certain breed.
 Don’t forget that you’re going to have this companion for 10-15 years!
 Most dogs will need a walk at least once per day, and the distance they like can vary wildly based on the breed.
-Not only is walking excellent exercise, but can stop unwanted antics by tiring them out.
-This can mean they’ll sleep while you’re not at home, and at night – which is perfect for not annoying your neighbours.
+Not only is walking excellent exercise but can stop unwanted antics by tiring them out.
+This can mean they’ll sleep while you’re not at home, and at night.
+This is perfect for not annoying your neighbours.

-How to find the best dog for your apartment?
+How to find the best dog for small homes?